How to Save for Retirement: A Complete Guide

 Roth vs. Traditional IRAs

-Understanding the difference between Roth and Traditional IRAs is crucial.
-Roth IRAs are funded with after-tax dollars, meaning withdrawals during retirement are tax-free.
-Traditional IRAs, on the other hand, are funded with pre-tax dollars, so you’ll pay taxes on withdrawals during retirement.
+It is important to know the distinction between Roth and Traditional IRAs.
+Roth IRAs are paid with after-tax dollars, so you do not pay taxes in retirement on your withdrawals.
+Traditional IRAs, on the other hand, are funded with pre-tax dollars—meaning you’ll have to pay taxes when withdrawing during retirement.

 Pension Plans